Jasper-Y/Parallel-algorithms/final_report.md

 * **Multi-thread local sum and reduction**

   For the same code snippet above, the cache conflicts should be time consuming because the value of `label[i]` is not continuous so this code has a poor locality.
-So it might be a good idea to split the work for different threads with the same static assignment, and accumulate on a local array and finally reduce among all the threads.
+So it might be a good idea to split the work for different threads with static assignment, and **accumulate on a local array and finally reduce among all the threads**.
 The work for threads is supposed to run in sequential so we also use CPU.
 We use OpenMP for simple threads operation and use OpenMP atomic feature for the reduction.

 * **Parallel inclusive prefix sum**